Who are we?

 Beth Megill, MFA in Dance UC Irvine, BFA UC Santa Barbara, Language of Dance® Specialist, Certified Labanotation Teacher, teaches a variety of dance styles including Modern, Ballet, Tap and Jazz at Moorpark College.
 In addition to her technique courses, Beth enjoys teaching Improvisation, Choreography and Performance and Production.
 Under the umbrella of Megill & Company, Beth maintains a consistent relationship with a sister modern dance company Quinto Elemento in Puebla, Mexico where she often spends her summers teaching and choreographing.
 Beth believes in a comprehensive approach to teaching technique and performance often including her various backgrounds in Dance Theory, History, Yoga, Anatomy and Massage Therapy.
 Her work in Language of Dance® and Labanotation (dance notation) supports her advocacy work in getting dance literacy integrated into dance and core classrooms as a tool for deeper understanding of movement, conceptual thinking and creative expression.
 She aims to foster well rounded artists who are open to new opportunities, growth and expression.
 She is currently Co President of the California Dance Education Association (CDEA) for Southern California.
 Plus, she loves to laugh and does her best to bring joy and play to all that she does.

-Heather Megill Reba, MM (Vocal Performance) SUNY Buffalo, BA in Music UC Davis, is a director and playwright living in Idyllwild, CA where she teaches at the Idyllwild Arts Academy.
-She previously taught full time with the University of New Haven's Theater Program and while in Connecticut directed with the Turnpike Players, Hamden Public Schools and UNH's Theater Program.
-Heather has also taught music courses for the University of New Haven and Finger Lakes Community College.
-In California, Heather directed with Oceanside Theatre Company, Carlsbad Community Theater, Encore Youth Theater, Megill & Company and Carlsbad High School.
-She is also a performer, having performed with Sacramento's Music Circus, Moonlight Stage Productions, the Welk Resort Theater, and Starlight Musical Theater.
-Favorite roles include Anna in King and I, Maria in Sound of Music, Marian in Music Man, and Princess Leonide in Triumph of Love.
-Heather is the author/composer of three musicals (FATE, Ask Dorothy, Welcome to Sleepy Hollow) and the author of the novel FATE. www.HeatherReba.com
+Heather Megill Reba, MM (Vocal Performance) SUNY Buffalo, BA in Music UC Davis, is a director and playwright living in Indio, CA. She previously taught music and theater at the Idyllwild Arts Academy, the University of New Haven, and Finger Lakes Community College.
+Heather has directed musical productions with Oceanside Theatre Company, Carlsbad Community Theater, Encore Youth Theater, Megill & Company, Carlsbad High School, Turnpike Players (CT), Idyllwild Arts Academy, and the University of New Haven.
+She is also a performer, having performed with Performance Riverside, Sacramento's Music Circus, Moonlight Stage Productions, the Welk Resort Theater, and Starlight Musical Theater.
+Heather currently musical directs and costume designs for Desert Theatricals in Rancho Mirage, CA. Heather is the author/composer of four musicals (The Dollmaker, FATE, Ask Dorothy, Welcome to Sleepy Hollow) and the author of the novel FATE. www.HeatherReba.com